26 MIllion

 Growing together; Sustaining communities; Empowering farmers’ collective development

-This programme is the natural outcome of multiple participatory consultations amongst stakeholders and FO representatives at regional, sub-regional and national levels and is implemented by the Asian Farmers’ Association for Sustainable Rural Development in consortium with La Via Campesina together with various national farmers organizations.
+The program is implemented by the Asian Farmers’ Association for Sustainable Rural Development (AFA) in consortium with La Via Campesina (LVC) together with various national farmers organizations.

 WHAT WE DO